On May 1-10, the AZ Museum works with no days off!

-The question mark in the title instigates a controversy, indicates a controversial nature of the project: is it legitimate to talk about the" second avant-garde" of the 1960s-1970s?
-What criteria determine the avant-garde nature of this or that work?
+The question mark in the title provokes a discussion: is it correct to talk about the second avant-guard of the 1960s-1970s?
+What are the criteria that define the artwork as avant-guard?

-Today, all these bold, radical experiments turned into the global classics of the museums – and this is another paradox of the avant-garde.
+Today all these courageous, radical experiments have turned into the worlds museum classic, and this is one more paradox of avant-guard.

 We recommend travelling to Mayakovskaya metro station.
 The walk to the AZ Museum will take around five minutes.
 After leaving the station, turn first to the right into the alley, then moving forward, at the first intersection, turn left to 2nd Tverskaya-Yamskaya street.
 Walk a few meters.
 AZ Museum will be on your right.

 There are paid parking spaces on either side of 2nd Tverskaya-Yamskaya street or in the nearest alleys.
 Parking is limited, and on weekends and public holidays, the parking lots may be full.